Hannah Gadsby: Douglas

 Hannah Gadsby: Douglas is a live comedy performance written and performed by Australian comedian Hannah Gadsby, which debuted in 2019.
-The show follows on the success of her previous show Nanette, which helped Gadsby expand her international audience.
-The show toured internationally, and a video of her Los Angeles performance of this show was released as a Netflix comedy special in May 2020.
+The show follows on the success of their previous show Nanette, which helped Gadsby expand their international audience.
+The show toured internationally, and a video of their Los Angeles performance of this show was released as a Netflix comedy special in May 2020.

 Performances

 Gadsby performed Douglas globally, opening at the Arts Centre Melbourne in Melbourne, Australia.
-In her first US tour, she performed across the United States in over 10 states as well as a five-week stint at the Daryl Roth Theater in New York City.
-Her tour also had performances in the United Kingdom and across Europe.
+In their first US tour, they performed in over 10 states as well as at a five-week stint at the Daryl Roth Theatre in New York City.

-The show toured internationally, for example in the US, Canada, Australia and the Netherlands.
+The show toured internationally in the UK, US, Canada, the Netherlands and across Europe.

-On May 26, 2020, Netflix released a film of Gadsby performing the show at the Ace Hotel Theatre, in Los Angeles.
-Gadsby cut a portion of her live show from the Netflix show which discussed a slur that a former girlfriend insulted her with.
+On May 26, 2020, Netflix released a film of Gadsby performing the show at the Ace Hotel Theatre in Los Angeles.
+Gadsby cut a portion of the live show from the Netflix release that discussed a slur that a former girlfriend insulted them with.

 Content

-The show begins with Gadsby outlining the chronology of the show in a move she says to manage expectations.
+The show begins with Gadsby outlining the chronology of the show in a move they say is to manage expectations.
 It begins with mundane observational humor, including mocking American culture.
-The main thrust of the show continues on topics first highlighted in her previous show Nanette such as her experiences with misogyny and as a lesbian woman and her autism diagnosis often through the lens of historical art.
+The main thrust of the show continues on topics first highlighted in their previous show Nanette such as their experiences with misogyny and as a lesbian woman and their autism diagnosis often through the lens of historical art.

 "Douglas" is the name of Gadsby's dog.
-She explains to a stranger at a dog park that the pouch of Douglas is the space between the rectum and vagina of a woman.
-She expresses surprise that a male physician (James Douglas) made this discovery.
-She jokes that men have hormones, and "sometimes you get testy".
-(A pun on "testy" meaning "irritable" and the hormone testosterone produced by the testes.)
-Gadsby is amused by the naming of the Teenage Mutant Ninja Turtles, who are all named after one of the Italian Renaissance artists, Leonardo (da Vinci), Raphael and Michelangelo, and the fourth one is named after Donatello, while it would have made more sense to chose Titian.
-She says that the artist name Titian belongs to that street gang, but the "target demographic of that television show could not handle a name that begins with 'tit' because of their fucking hormones."
+They explain to a stranger at a dog park that the pouch of Douglas is the space between the rectum and vagina of a woman.
+Gadsby expresses surprise that a male physician (James Douglas) made this discovery.
+They joke that men have hormones, and "sometimes you get testy" (a pun on "testy" meaning "irritable" and the hormone testosterone produced by the testes).

-Gadsby said that the Venus of Willendorf pre-dates ancient Greek beauty ideals.
+Gadsby riffs on the naming of the Teenage Mutant Ninja Turtles, who are all named after Italian Renaissance artists, Leonardo (da Vinci), Raphael and Michelangelo.
+The fourth Ninja Turtle is named after Donatello, while Gadsby argues that it would have made more sense to choose Titian, but the "target demographic of that television show could not handle a name that begins with 'tit' because of their fucking hormones."